We're under attack!

 Finally, since this is our last chance to vote on what's to come, it seems like an appropriate time to write an ending for our noble convict hero.
 He's fought hard since we enlisted him

 so far has been marked by a supportive community, massive gun battles, and tons of explosion-y fun.
 Despite minor technical snags last week, everything about the game seems better than it was the first time I played it.
 I'm still curious about the game's longevity and the dedication players can show toward its horizontal progression system, but perhaps leaping into this brand-new content will give me and others an idea of where Red 5 plans to take things as the game moves closer to actual release

 , to vote in the polls, and to say hello to TheConvict if you seem him charging around New Eden.
 He's a nicer guy than you might think, even with the enormous plasma cannon on his hip.

-Mike Foster is leaving everything up to you in Choose My Adventure, the Massively column in which you make the rules (and hopefully take the blame).
+I will catch you folks where the thumpers cry.Mike Foster is leaving everything up to you in Choose My Adventure, the Massively column in which you make the rules (and hopefully take the blame).
 Swing by every Wednesday to help guide Mike along this fantastical internet-ready series and to read up on his latest triumphs and gaffes in the game you demanded he play.